Understanding quantitative cartography and interpolated sources with historic population data

 Even the tidiest datasets will often need further pruning, massaging, and TLC.
 Our two datasets for this activity are no exception.

-in your contents pane.
+Take the countries shapefile, for instance, currently displayed as Africa in your contents pane.
 Now might be a good time to rename the layer to something like “African Countries,” which I’m going to do.

-Open the African Countries
+Open the African Countries layer’s attribute table.

 Hachi machi!
 Why, pray tell, are there nearly 5,000 records in this shapefile of African countries?